google/WebFundamentals/src/content/en/fundamentals/media/manipulating/files.md

     openssl rand -hex -out media.key 16

-Note: Some versions of OpenSSL seem to create a file with white space and new line characters.
-Make sure these are absent or removed from `media.key` before proceeding.

 Use Shaka Packager to do the actual encryption.
 Use the content of the `media.key` file for the `-key` flag.